 Once you or your team has completed a volunteer project, log into your volunteer account and report your hours by following these simple steps: 1) visit your Dashboard 2) select 'Report' and 'View Hours' and 3) complete the requested fields.
-Please refer to our Volunteer Service Reporting Guide on weekofgiving.iicf.org for additional details.
+Please refer to our Volunteer Team Leader Guide on volunteer.iicf.org for additional details.

 * Please be sure to report your hours as soon as you're able after volunteering.
-This allows IICF to maintain an accurate record of how many people volunteered in the Week of Giving and how many service hours were contributed - and then be able to report on the philanthropic generosity of the insurance industry with the community at large.
+This allows IICF to maintain an accurate record of how many people volunteered in projects throughout the year and during the Week of Giving, and how many service hours were contributed.
+Then we are able to report on the philanthropic generosity of the insurance industry with the community at large.

-Can I volunteer with an organization that has not listed a volunteer project on the Week of Giving website?
+Can I volunteer with an organization that has not listed a volunteer project on the IICF Volunteer website?

-How do nonprofit organizations get involved in the Week of Giving?
+How do nonprofit organizations submit their projects to the IICF Volunteer website throughout the year or during Week of Giving?

-IICF welcomes all nonprofit organizations to be involved in the Week of Giving.
-Simply create a nonprofit account on the IICF Week of Giving website at weekofgiving.iicf.org, log in and then begin submitting volunteer projects.
+IICF welcomes all nonprofit organizations to post their volunteer projects on the IICF Volunteer website.
+Simply create a nonprofit account on the IICF Volunteer website at volunteer.iicf.org, log in and then begin submitting volunteer projects.
 After you submit a volunteer project, the project will be reviewed by the IICF team and responded to within 48 hours.
-Your project will either be approved and published on the Week of Giving website, where volunteers can begin signing up to participate, or a member of the IICF team will contact you with any questions or additional information needed to complete your volunteer project submission.
+Your project will either be approved and published on the IICF Volunteer website, where volunteers can begin signing up to participate, or a member of the IICF team will contact you with any questions or additional information needed to complete your volunteer project submission.

 As a nonprofit organization, can we request donations?

-The Week of Giving is a volunteer service event.
-As such, IICF asks that any donations requested by a nonprofit organization be used to cover the cost of supplies for the volunteer project.
-For example, if volunteers are being asked to paint walls at a school, please only request donations to cover the cost of paint and painting supplies, and specify this in your project proposal.
+IICF asks that any donations requested by a nonprofit organization be used to cover the cost of supplies for the volunteer project.
+For example, if volunteers are being asked to paint walls at a school, please only request donations to cover the cost of paint and painting supplies and specify this in your project proposal.

 As a nonprofit organization, what if I need to remove a volunteer project that has already been published?